SahilTChaudhary/Prosthetic-Arm/README.md

 # ABSTRACT

 Prosthetic Arms can be a life changer for those unfortunate enough to lose an arm.
-However, they can be quite exoensive and hence inaccessible to the general masses.
+However, they can be quite expensive and hence inaccessible to the general masses.
 The idea behind the project was to design and develop a cost-effective Prosthetic Arm.
 The cost was reduced by using less material to make the structure of the arm.
 Topology Optimization was performed to determine the non-critical portions of the structure, and hence remove them.
 This reduced the material used and hence reduced the cost.
 The functional prototype was made using 3-D Printing and Raspberry Pi 4.

 ---